laminas/laminas-validator/docs/book/v3/messages.md

 validator could return to something different.

-Validation messages are defined as constant/template pairs, with the constant representing a translation key.
+Validation messages are defined as constant/template pairs, with the constant representing an immutable key.
 Such constants are defined per-class.
 Let's look into `Laminas\Validator\Digits` for a descriptive example:

 ```php